ac2-prod/fpga_sort/README.md

 ## Grants

-Grants-in-Aid for Scientific Research-KAKENHI- "Early-Career Scientists " by Japan Society for the Promotion of Science.
+Grants-in-Aid for Scientific Research-KAKENHI- "Early-Career Scientists" by Japan Society for the Promotion of Science.

 URL: <https://kaken.nii.ac.jp/en/grant/KAKENHI-PROJECT-19K20276/>